Brighten Up You Holi With Natural, Homemade Holi Colours

 - Mix henna powder with equal quantities of flour for an eco-friendly green Holi colour.
 Note that you need to use pure mehendi and not the henna powder mixed with amla as it shall leave a brown colour on the skin as it does on the hair.

-- Spinach, mint leaves and coriander leaves are other popular choices to go with.
+- Spinach, mint leaves and coriander leaves are other popular choices to go with for making organic Holi colours of green shades.

 Use turmeric powder mixed with double quantity of gram flour (besan) and little water for an amazing yellow herbal colour.
 This mixture has therapeutic abilities and shall not harm the skin at all.